mwinkel-dev/mdsplus/0_XMW_README.md

 A few environment variables must be set before building.
 Edit these as needed.

 ```
-# Fortran compiler is "flang" because gfortran not yet available
-# for Intel macOS Ventura.
-Also, "flang" can be used to create
+# Fortran compiler is "flang" because can be used to create
 # "universal" binaries that will work with both Intel and Apple Silicon.
 # Note that "flang" requires access to Apple's SDK.
 export XMW_FLANG=/opt/local/libexec/llvm-16/bin/flang-new